Definitive Guide to Charging Electric Cars

 Cost of Public Charging

-With more EVs on the road each day, public charging stations have become increasingly common.
+With more electric cars on the road each day, public charging stations have become increasingly common.
 Many stations are part of a larger charging network that works with aggregators as well as manufacturers.

 There are three main pricing models for public charging: pay-as-you-go, monthly subscription and free.

-Find a free charging station near you, use our Charging Station Map.
+To see if GreenCars has a free charging station near you, visit our Charging Station Map.